speechchemistry/phonemic-analysis/README.md

 ## Installation

 This tool requires Java runtime to be installed which often is on most systems.
 Download the realease zip package that includes the binaries and source (click on releases).

+## Running the tools

-You can then test one of the tools e.g. in linux terminal type: `java Phone` .
+In the command line navigate to the "bin" directory e.g. `cd bin` You can then test one of the tools e.g. in linux terminal type: `java Phone` .
 Note that in windows power shell you need to force it to use UTF-8 encoding e.g. `java "-Dfile.encoding=utf8" PhoneInventory > PhoneInventory_output.txt`

+## TestPhone

+This will give you the closest phone for each of the phones in an inventory.
+For example:

+`java TestPhone ../resources/ker/kera_components_utf8nfc.tsv ../resources/ces/czech_components_utf8nfc.ts`

-## BatchFindAndReplace.java
+## BatchFindAndReplace

 When given an input file and a mapping file (in tab separated value format) this program creates a new file with all the appropriate find and replace mappings done together in one batch simultaneously.
 If there is a sequence to be found that is a subset of another sequence, the longer sequences takes priority.
 It is particularly helpful when dealing with unicode text.
 I was surprised after searching I could not find a tool that had this exact functionality, but let me know if there was a tool I missed.